-The Mercedes-Benz sign can be seen in the aorta in the context of aortic dissection on CT 1.
+The Mercedes-Benz sign can be seen in aortic dissection on CT 1.

-It is seen at three distinct intimal flaps that have a triradiate configuration similar to the Mercedes-Benz logo (Figure 1).
-Two of the three lumens outline by these intimal flaps belong to the false lumen of aortic dissection.
+It is seen as three distinct intimal flaps that have a triradiate configuration similar to the Mercedes-Benz logo (Figure 1).
+Two of the three lumens outlined by these intimal flaps belong to the false lumen of aortic dissection.
 The appearances are postulated to represent secondary dissection in the wall of the dissected false lumen.
-It is also called a triple-barreled aortic dissection 2.
+It is also called a triple-barrelled aortic dissection 2.

 - 1. McMahon MA, Squirrell CA. Multidetector CT of Aortic Dissection: A Pictorial Review.
 Radiographics.
 2010;30 (2): 445-60. doi:10.1148/rg.302095104 - Pubmed citation

 - 2. Shin MS, Zorn GL, Ho KJ.
 Computed tomography manifestation of a triple-barreled aortic dissection: the Mercedes-Benz mark sign.
 J Comput Tomogr.
 1988;12 (2): 140-3.
 Pubmed citation

 - 3. Kurisu S, Inoue I. Mercedes-Benz mark sign in the aorta.
 Intern.
 Med.
 2009;47 (19): 1751-2.
 Pubmed citation